yanndegat/docker-raspbian/README.md

 # docker-raspbian
-This repository provides a docker image which starts a rasbian emulator thanks to qemu This docker image starts a rasbian emulator thanks to qemu.
+This repository provides a docker image which starts a rasbian emulator thanks to qemu

 ## Build the docker image